forkcms/documentation/module guide/cronjobs.md

 - BL::getWorkingLanguage()
 - BackendModel::createURLForAction()

-This comes because the cronjob doesn't know what the language is and these functions use that language.
+This comes because the cronjob doesn't know what the current language is and these functions use that language.